-Many problems in different areas of science and technology can be reduced to a study of a set of solutions of an equation of the form F(x) = p in an appropriate space.
+in an appropriate space.
 Topological degree theory has been developed as means of examining this solution set and obtaining information on the existence of solutions, their number and their nature.
 This theory is widely used in the study of nonlinear differential (ordinary and partial) equations.
-It is useful, for example, in bifurcation theory and in providing information about the existence of solutions of ordinary differential equations as well as the existence of solutions of certain partial differential equations.
-Several of these applications involve the use of various fixed point theorems which can be provided by means of topological degree [9, 33, 60, 61, 62, 65].
+It is useful, for example, in bifurcation theory and in providing information about the existence and stability of periodic solutions of ordinary differential equations.
+Several of these applications involve the use of various fixed point theorems which can be provided by means of topological degree [9, 33, 60-62, 65].

-Since Stenger's remarkable and pioneering work [50], many approaches have been developed and studied to compute the topological degree of a function (see e.g., [1, 5, 6, 22, 23, 27, 51, 52, 53, 54, 64, 68, 70]).
-Stenger's method expresses the topological degree of a continuous mapping $F_n = (f_1, \ldots, f_n): \overline{\mathcal{D}}n \subset \mathbb{R}^n \to \mathbb{R}^n$ defined on a bounded domain \mathcal{D}n in \mathbb{R}^n as a constant times a sum of determinants of various $n \times n$ matrices.
-The value of the topological degree gives information about the existence of a solution of the equation $F_n(x) = \Theta_n$, (where $\Theta_n = (0, \ldots, 0)$ denotes the origin in \mathbb{R}^n) within \mathcal{D}n .
-In particular, Kronecker's theorem [3, 9, 38] states that the equation $F_n(x) = \Theta_n$ has at least one zero in \mathcal{D}n if the degree is not zero relative to \mathcal{D}n .
+Since Stenger's remarkable and pioneering work [50], many approaches have been developed and studied to compute the topological degree of a function (see, e.g., [1, 5, 6, 22, 23, 27, 51-54, 64, 68, 70]).
+Stenger's method expresses the topological degree of a continuous mapping $F_n = (f_1, ..., f_n)$: $\overline{\mathscr{D}}n \subset \mathbb{R}^n \to \mathbb{R}^n$ defined on a bounded domain \mathscr{D}n in \mathbb{R}^n as a constant times a sum of determinants of various $n \times n$ matrices.
+The value of the topological degree gives information about the existence of a solution of the equation $F_n(x) = \Theta_n$ (where $\Theta_n = (0, ..., 0)$ denotes the origin in \mathbb{R}^n) within \mathscr{D}n .
+In particular, Kronecker's theorem [3, 9, 38] states that the equation $F_n(x) = \Theta_n$ has at least one zero in \mathscr{D}n , if the degree is not zero relative to \mathscr{D}n .

 Although, the value of the topological degree gives qualitative information about the existence of solutions, it does not give quantitative information about the solution values.
 On the other hand, using the nonzero value of topological degree we are able to obtain upper and lower bounds for solution values.
 To this end, by computing a sequence of bounded domains with nonzero values of topological degree and decreasing diameters, we are able to obtain a region with arbitrarily small diameter that contains at least one solution of the equation.
-These methods are now called generalized bisection methods and have been developed and applied by several authors (see e.g., [10, 17, 20, 21, 22, 23, 24, 29, 41, 45, 50, 57, 64, 58, 59, 66, 67, 69]).
-The generalized bisection methods are related to simplicial continuation methods (see e.g., [2]) and they are particularly useful when the function F_n is not smooth or cannot be accurately evaluated.
+These methods are now called generalized bisection methods and have been developed and applied by several authors (see, e.g., [10, 17, 20-24, 29, 41, 45, 50, 57-59, 64, 66, 67, 69]).
+The generalized bisection methods are related to simplicial continuation methods (see, e.g., [2]) and they are particularly useful when the function F_n , is not smooth or cannot be accurately evaluated.
 Also, another class of bisection methods, based on interval analysis, has been widely used.
-These methods are robust and appropriate for finding starting points for Newton-like methods (see e.g., [24, 25, 26, 28, 30, 37]).
+These methods are robust and appropriate for finding starting points for Newton-like methods (see, e.g., [24-26, 28, 30, 37]).

-The accurate computation of topological degree of the mapping F_n at Θ_n relative to the bounded domain \mathcal{D}n using Stenger's or other related methods [22, 23, 52, 53], is heavily based on suitable assumptions, including the appropriate representation of the oriented boundary of \mathcal{D}n .
-In particular, if the boundary of \mathcal{D}n can be subdivided in a certain way ("sufficiently refined") then Stenger's method gives exact value of topological degree.
+The accurate computation of topological degree of the mapping F_n at Θ_n relative to the bounded domain \mathcal{D}n , using Stenger's or other related methods [22, 23, 52, 53], is heavily based on suitable assumptions, including the appropriate representation of the oriented boundary of \mathcal{D}n .
+In particular, if the boundary of \mathcal{D}n , can be subdivided in a certain way ("sufficiently refined") then Stenger's method gives exact value of topological degree.
 Otherwise, heuristic termination criteria have to be used and therefore one cannot be sure that the value of topological degree is given correctly.
 On the other hand, if moduli of continuity are known (see [54]), one can use a deterministic termination criterion in order to obtain the degree with certainty.